redhat-developer/vscode-openshift-tools/README.md

 #### Actions available for an Application inside a Project

    * `Application ->  New Component` - Create a new component inside the selected application.
+        * git - Use a git repository as the source file for the component.
+        * local - Use local directory as a source file for the component.
    * `Application ->  New Service` - Perform service catalog operations.
    * `Application -> Describe` - Describe the given application in terminal window.
    * `Application -> Delete` - Delete an existing application.